Peer Mentoring

 Students who wish to become peer mentors are asked to commit to their departmental mentoring program for at least one year.
 Ideally, peer mentors would commit for two years, gaining experience in their first year as a peer mentor and passing on that experience to new mentors in the second.
 We encourage peer mentors to stay in the position as long as necessary to ensure that incoming students make a smooth transition into their program.

-How should a peer mentor be available to their mentees?
+How should I be available to my mentees?

 Students will be encouraged to approach peer mentors with any issues they would like to discuss, and these conversations will usually remain confidential.
 However, there may be occasions when a problem arises that the mentor is not equipped to deal with.
 On such occasions, the peer mentor should discuss options with the student such as consulting someone, either inside or outside of the department, for additional advice.
 It is up to the student to decide if it’s okay for the peer mentor to share any identifying or situational information with the person being consulted.
 Peer mentors should feel free to describe situations in a general manner to other peer mentors and to staff members in the Office of Graduate Studies and/or Student Health Services in order to get advice.
 However, peer mentors have an obligation to report any information regarding self-harm or harm to others, whether actual or potential, by the mentee; such reports must identify the mentee.
 Peer mentors also have an obligation to report any information received regarding sexual harassment, discriminatory harassment, or sexual violence; such reports can withhold the mentee’s name.